NshanNalchadzhyan/inspecting-traffic-between-vms/README.md

 </p>

 <h1>Inspecting Traffic Between Azure Virtual Machines</h1>
-In this lab, I observe different kinds of network traffic to and from Azure virtual machines with Wireshark as well as experiment with network security groups. <br />
+In this project, I analyze various types of network traffic to and from Azure virtual machines using Wireshark, and I also engage in hands-on exploration of network security groups. <br />